MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_1_2_PrepareEnvironment.md

 1. Download the image files (.png files) from the resource documents.
 Extract the files to a folder on your desktop.

-2. Log into Dynamics 365 Marketing with your **admin** credentials.
+2. Log into Dynamics 365 Customer Insights - Journeys with your **admin** credentials.

 3. By default, you should be in the **Real-time marketing** area.
 Confirm that you are in **Real-time marketing** by opening the Area selector in the bottom left of the screen.